Discover examples of simple, intermediate, and advanced formulas to help you maximize the power of Formula fields in SmartSuite.

 Intermediate Formulas

-Count the number of selections in a Multiple Select field
+Count the number of options selected in a Multiple Select field.

 COUNT([Markets])

-See the number of days since a record was created
+Find the number of days since a record was created using the NOW

 DATEDIFF([First Created], NOW(), "days")